FAQs

 What are the physical demands of GEEO’s trips?

-GEEO travel programs bring together people of all ages.
-It is very important you are aware that, at minimum, an average level of fitness and mobility is required to undertake our easiest programs.
-Travelers must be able to walk without the aid of another person, climb 3-4 flights of stairs, step on and off small boats, and carry their own luggage.
 While our tour leaders work hard to ensure that all our travelers are catered for equally, it is not their responsibility to help individuals who cannot complete the day’s activities unaided.
-Please refer to the physical ratings listed on each program page for more information.
+Please refer to the “Activity Level and Pace” sections of each program page for more information.
 Please make sure you have read the notes section for your trip, which goes into more details about the physical challenges of the program.

 How do I get a passport?